-Scale-up of distillation systems can be difficult without the assistance of experienced engineering and fabrication teams.
-The process technology for each unique project is most often non-linear, and must be designed and implemented by qualified engineers for:
+The challenge of distillation system scale up requires experienced engineering and fabrication experts adept at understanding your process.
+This technology is often non-linear, and must be designed and implemented by qualified process engineers for:

 - Increased scale mechanical design